 - His general advice on writing focuses on writing as naturally as possible, in a manner that is accessible to your readers.

-- His advice on headlines emphasizes the competition that your headline faces, and the consequent importance of being clear and offering a benefit to each potential reader.
+- His advice on headlines emphasizes the competition that your headline faces, and the consequent importance of write clear headlines, that offer a benefit to potential readers.

 - His advice on creativity discusses how to let your subconscious lead the process, and highlights the importance of knowing how to channel your creativity in a productive way.